 For external logs, the size of the log is the same as the size of the log subvolume.
 The log subvolume is one or more disk partitions.
-You may find that you need to repartition a disk to create a properly sized log subvolume (see the section "Disk Repartitioning" in this chapter).
-For external logs, the size of the log is set when you create the log subvolume with the xlv\make command.
+You may find that you need to repartition a disk to create a properly sized log subvolume (see the section "Disk Repartitioning" on page 131).

-For internal logs, the size of the log is specified when you create the filesystem with the mkfs command.
+For external logs, the size of the log is set when you create the log subvolume with the xlv_make command.
+For internal logs, the size of the log is specified with the -1 size= option when you create the filesystem with the mkfs command.